Woodward book: Trump says he knew coronavirus was ‘deadly’ and worse than the flu while intentionally misleading Americans

 “I just looked at him, like, how are you stomaching this?”
 Marsha Coats said, according to Woodward.
 “I just looked at him like, this is horrible.
 I mean, we made eye contact.
 I think he understood.
 And he just whispered in my ear, ‘Stay the course.’ ”

 Pence was the president’s one constant booster publicly and privately in Woodward’s book.
-When Coats considered resigning because of Trump’s handling of Russia, Pence urged him to “look on the positive side of things that he’s done.
+When Dan Coats considered resigning because of Trump’s handling of Russia, Pence urged him to “look on the positive side of things that he’s done.
 More attention on that.
 You can’t go.”

 The loathing was mutual.
 “Not to mention my fucking generals are a bunch of pussies.
 They care more about their alliances than they do about trade deals,” Trump told White House trade adviser Peter Navarro at one point, according to Woodward.